dylan-lee94/time-series-analysis/README.md

 # time-series-analysis
 Projects based on statistical analysis of Cryptocurrencies

 ### Dependency
-Computing the Mutual Information, Conditional Mutual Information and Correlation (linear & non-linear) of Cryptocurrency pairs and between Crytocurrency and Sentiment pairs.
-Includes the calculation of p-values (permutation test) and confidence intervals (bootstrapping).
+Quantifying the dependency between cryptocurrency returns and the effectof textual sentiment by computing the Mutual Information, Conditional Mutual Information and Correlation (linear & non-linear) of Cryptocurrency pairs and between Crytocurrency and Sentiment pairs.
+Analysis includes the calculation of p-values (permutation test) and confidence intervals (bootstrapping).

 __To-Do List__
 - [ ] Optimal number of bins when computing mutual information

 ### Scaling Behaviour
+Examination of the time scaling properties, including stationarity, autocorrelation and generalized Hurst exponent

-### Value at Risk
+### Risk Measures
 Calculation of VaR & CVaR with Historical Simulation, Normal Distribution, Student's t-Distribution.
 Computation of VaR for increasing Time Window with several methods (Parametric, Normal, Student's, EWMA).

 __To-Do List__